 There are many different painkilling drugs you can have.
 It is important to tell your doctor or nurse as soon as you feel any pain.
 They can then find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.

-You will be given some exercises to do to help you get rid of the stiffness in your neck.
+You will have some exercises to do, to help you with the stiffness in your neck.
 Normally, you can start these a day or two after surgery.
 You should keep doing them until you can move your neck and shoulder as freely as you could before.
 This will be within a few weeks of your operation.